 - California (in 2015, coverage still had lifetime and annual benefit maximums, so enrollees could be subject to the ACA’s penalty for not maintaining minimum essential coverage; that issue was fixed for 2016 however, and MRMIP now provides minimum essential coverage).

 - Connecticut (new enrollment ceased as of December 31, 2013, and existing risk pool coverage does not meet minimum essential coverage requirements)

-- Idaho (premium rates for the third and fourth quarters of 2016)
+- Idaho (premium rates for the third quarter of 2017)

 - Iowa (2016 rates)

 - New Mexico (2017 rates; membership had dropped to under 3,200 by the end of 2015, from a high of more than 10,000, although NMMIP continues to offer coverage, they are working towards a “depopulation” goal, and encouraging members to seek coverage under Centennial Care or a QHP in the exchange)

 - North Dakota (legislation enacted in 2015 that allows the risk pool board to modify coverage if HHS determines that existing coverage does not meet minimum essential coverage requirements; provisions of the 2015 legislation are valid through July 31, 2017; rates for 2016).